 -Family and friends are your support system whether you know it or not.
 I can’t imagine living life without family and friends who love and care about me and me loving family and caring for friends.
 We are here to minister and give to others, and not just for ourselves.

 -Don’t allow negative attitude to ruin you and keep you from accomplishing what you desire to do.
-How many times have you spent talking with someone whose conversations are continually negative.
+How many times have you spent talking with someone whose conversations were continually negative.
 People can be quick to point out what is wrong and not rather what can be done to make things right when it’s in their power to do so.

 -Stop making excuses for keeping people who are toxic in your life.
 Do your part in turning negative conversation into an opportunity to build up.
 Being positive and a lifter upper just might cause someone who is negative to turn their talk to something good.